We measure chloride in lake Lauwersmeer

-This week, we measured how fresh and salt water move around the Cleveringsluizen.
+This week, we measured how freshwater and saltwater move around the Clevering locks.
 This knowledge helps us to set up a smart monitoring network.
-The aim is to connect the fresh water in Lauwersmeer with the salt water from the Wadden Sea.
-In this way, we are working together to create a future-proof and natural Lauwersmeer.
+The aim is to connect the freshwater in lake Lauwersmeer with the saltwater from the Wadden Sea.
+Together, we work to create a future-proof and natural lake Lauwersmeer.

-Last week, we took measurements by boat at the Cleveringsluizen.
-We investigated the chloride content of the water at various locations and at various depths.
+Last week, we took measurements by boat at the Clevering locks.
+We studied the chloride content of the water at various locations and at various depths.
 We also looked at the flow velocities and flow direction.
-This gives us a better understanding of how fresh and salt water move in Lauwersmeer.
+This gives us a better understanding of how freshwater and saltwater move in lake Lauwersmeer.
 Based on our findings, we also determine where measuring buoys can provide the best insights.

-The measurements were carried out by Rijkswaterstaat Central Information Services, in close collaboration with the operational water managers of the Noorderzijlvest and Wetterskip Fryslân water boards.
+The measurements were carried out by Rijkswaterstaat Central Information Services, in close collaboration with the operational water managers of the Noorderzijlvest and Wetterskip Fryslân Water Authorities.

 • More insight

-We are investigating how the water flows and how (to a limited extent) salt water flows into the lake.
-This is necessary for research into the possibilities for a better transition between fresh and salt water.
-The knowledge we gain from these sailing measurements will help us develop variants for a robust fresh-salt connection.
-Theresearch (the exploration)will continue until 2028.
+We are studying how the water flows and how a limited amount of saltwater flows into the lake.
+This is necessary for research into the possibilities for a better transition between freshwater and saltwater.
+The knowledge we gain from these sailing measurements will help us develop options for a robust freshwater-saltwater connection.
+The research (the exploration)will continue until 2028.

 How do we take the measurements?